analogdevicesinc/ai8x-training/README.md

 ### Prerequisites

 This software currently supports Ubuntu 18.04 LTS (Ubuntu 20.04 LTS is not yet supported by CUDA).
-The server version is sufficient, see https://ubuntu.com/download/server.
+The server version is sufficient, see https://ubuntu.com/download/server. *Note: The Windows Subsystem for Linux (WSL) currently does <u>not</u> support CUDA.*

 When going beyond simple tests, model training requires CUDA hardware acceleration (the network loader does not require CUDA).